-National Certified Counselor (NCC) is the premier counseling certification.
-Becoming a board-certified counselor demonstrates to your colleagues and the public that you have voluntarily met high national standards for the practice of counseling.
+National Certified Counselor (NCC) is the premier counseling board certification.
+Earning board certification demonstrates to your colleagues and the public that you have voluntarily met high national standards for the practice of counseling.

 Those standards include demonstrating a mastery of counseling knowledge and skills by completing a graduate degree from a regionally accredited or Council for Accreditation of Counseling & Related Educational Programs (CACREP) counseling program, passing a rigorous national examination, the documentation of work experience and supervision requirements, and subscribing to the highest ethical and practice standards.